 The National Help Line for the Disabled (Linha Nacional de Apoio à Deficiência) can be reached by phone at 35121 795-9545 (10 a.m.-12:30 p.m. and 2 p.m. – 5 p.m.
 Monday – Friday).
 Assistance is only available in Portuguese.

 Good medical care is available, but facilities may be limited outside urban areas.
-Public hospitals offer services at costs lower than private hospitals, but sometimes do not maintain the same comforts as hospitals in the United States.
+Public hospitals offer services at costs lower than private hospitals, but may not maintain the same comforts as hospitals in the United States.
 You should obtain insurance that covers medical services from a private Portuguese hospital or clinic.
 Private hospitals will ask for a credit card or other form of payment upon admission.
 In a life-threatening emergency, you can ask for a public ambulance by calling the national emergency response telephone number, 112.
 On the other hand, private ambulances should only be used for transport, not life-threatening emergencies, and usually require on-the-spot payment.
 Note that the responsiveness of emergency services is not up to U.S. standards.